Gavi616/WoMBot/README.md

-# Children of Midnight hackbot (modified from Blades in the Dicebot)
+# Witches of Midnight hackbot (modified from Blades in the Dicebot)

 A Discord bot custom made for Blades in the Dark.